patestevao/BitcoinUX-report/report.md

 #### How was their experience so far

 The first experiences with Bitcoin were a bit stressful for him.
 The biggest learning curve was the exchange interface, the wallet operational part wasn't so much of a problem after you get used to addresses.
 However, the idea of having to keep his backup very secure was intimidating and something that he has always worried about.
+He remembers the anxiety of setting up some wallets that has quite a an alarming backup flow.
+"There are so many warnings, it's like I'm always about to do something wrong."

 Nowadays, he uses a relatively expensive service that helps him secure his keys in a multi-sig setup where he doesn't have to trust them with control over the money.
 Although he wouldn't use a custodial service, he values reducing the burden of taking care of his keys all by himself.
 The thought that a single mistake on his part could lead to the loss of all his investments can be quite scary and the weight of this increases with the amount he owns.